 The Authority issues licences for ships or other vessels operating in the territorial waters of Trinidad and Tobago.
-The information in these licences and the information collected in licence applications will be used to generate the notifications required by ITU for MARS of maritime stations in Trinidad and Tobago, on a periodic basis.
+The information in these licences and the information collected in licence applications will be used to generate the notifications required by the ITU MARS for maritime stations in Trinidad and Tobago at least annually.
+The notification could add new licensees, modify existing licensees or remove ships that are no longer licensed.
 The requisite fields include ship or vessel name, call sign, MMSI, owner name and phone contact.

-2. The notifications containing the information required by ITU for maritime stations in Trinidad and Tobago will be prepared by the Authority and submitted to MARS on a periodic basis.
+2. The notifications containing the information required by ITU for maritime stations in Trinidad and Tobago will be prepared by the Authority and submitted to MARS at least annually.